Continuous deployment to Azure from Azure DevOps

-Hosting on Azure and building on Visual Studio Team Services (VSTS)?
-You should utilize the (now) wonderful release management tool built into VSTS.
+Hosting on Azure and building on Azure DevOps?
+You should utilize the (now) wonderful release management tool built into DevOps.
 I've written about continuous deployment in the past here: Configure and deploy Azure Functions with Kudu and Continuous Deployment of Azure Functions with Slots.
-Since writing those posts, we have switched entirely to VSTS release management.
+Since writing those posts, we have switched entirely to DevOps release management.
 In this post, I'll show you how to set up the full pipeline, using one of our websites as an example.

 Select your repository using one of the sources in the top and hit Continue.
 Now select a template:

-To make sure that VSTS picks up new commits and builds them, go to the Triggers tab and enable the Enable continuous integration checkbox:
+To make sure that DevOps picks up new commits and builds them, go to the Triggers tab and enable the Enable continuous integration checkbox:

 Let's quickly go through each build step.
-The first step tells VSTS to use a specific version of NuGet.
+The first step tells DevOps to use a specific version of NuGet.
 You can click the Always download the latest matching version if you'd like:

 The NuGet restore step automatically scans for all solution files and restores NuGet dependencies.
-We use the internal NuGet server available in VSTS, which is why we tell VSTS to look for packages there as well as on nuget.org:
+We use the internal NuGet server available in DevOps, which is why we tell DevOps to look for packages there as well as on nuget.org:

-In the Build solution step, VSTS builds all solutions in your repository (you only have one, right?).
+In the Build solution step, DevOps builds all solutions in your repository (you only have one, right?).
 As part of the build, MSBuild packages the website as a zip file:

 This step is important for the release management system to work, so remember to add the arguments if they are not already there.